ouch-org/ouch/README.md

 info: done!
 ```

 When no output file is supplied, `ouch` infers that it must decompress all of its input files.
-This will error if any of the input files are not decompressable.
+This will error if any of the input files are not decompressible.

 #### Decompressing a bunch of files into a folder